ideal-lab5/idn-docs/docs/guides_and_tutorials/ink.md

 ### Integration Guide

-1. Ensure cargo contract is installed `cargo install cargo-contract`
+0. Install cargo contract `cargo install cargo-contract`

-2. Create a new contract `cargo contract new my_contract`
+1. Create a new contract `cargo contract new my_contract`

-3. Add the chain extension to your contract's Cargo.toml
+2. Add the chain extension to your contract's Cargo.toml

 ```toml
 [dependencies]